clayrisser/rancher-catalog/README.md

 # Rancher Catalog

-An extended set of useful rancher catalog items
+An extended set of useful rancher catalog templates

 Please &#9733; this repo if you found it useful &#9733; &#9733; &#9733;

-## Features
+## Featured Templates
 <!------------------------------------------------------->

-* Editorconfig
-* README.md template
+* InvoiceNinja

 ## Installation